-India rejects China’s objection to Vice-President Venkaiah Naidu’s Arunachal Pradesh visit
+India rejects China’s objection to Vice President Venkaiah Naidu’s Arunachal Pradesh visit

 The Ministry of External Affairs asserted that Arunachal Pradesh was an inalienable part of India.

-The Union Ministry of External Affairs on Wednesday rejected China’s objection to a visit by Vice-President Venkaiah Naidu to Arunachal Pradesh, and asserted that the state was an inalienable part of India, PTI reported.
+The Union Ministry of External Affairs on Wednesday rejected China’s objection to a visit by Vice President Venkaiah Naidu to Arunachal Pradesh, and asserted that the state was an inalienable part of India, PTI reported.

 Naidu was in Arunachal Pradesh from October 8 to October 10.
 He addressed the state’s Legislative Assembly on October 9.